 The feeling that you’re living in a dystopia and nobody seems to mind.

 I am not a hopeful person by nature.
 Nor am I a pessimist (despite popular opinions to the contrary).
-Rather, I see myself as floating somewhere in the middle… a courteous, unaffiliated observer of things.
-I’m Switzerland… nibbling my chocolate and winding my watch as everyone debates over whether or not we should feel good about ourselves.
+Rather, I see myself as human neutron.
+A particle of neither positive nor negative charge… just sitting around in a nucleus… being heavy.
+Or, if you’d prefer a geopolitical analogy, I’m Switzerland.
+Unaffiliated.
+Unbothered.
+Cooly nibbling my chocolate and winding my watch while everyone debates whether we should feel good about ourselves.

-It’s not that I don’t see its value.
+It’s not that I don’t see hope’s value.
 Far from it.
 Hope has a place, for sure.
 But when it’s put to words… something about it gets my hackles up.
-It’s just so mawkish.
-So cheap.
-I feel about hope the same way that I feel about Neutral Milk Hotel: Sure, I respect it in theory, but don’t ever want to hear it.
+I feel about hope the same way that I feel about Neutral Milk Hotel: I respect it in theory, but I’d rather not have to listen to it.